-4.1 In producing the Sustainability Appraisal (SA) Scoping Report for the Core Strategy the Council considered a large number of relevant plans, policies and programmes.
-However, in relation to the SPD a smaller number of documents with a specific relationship to housing and house extensions have been identified.
+In producing the Sustainability Appraisal (SA) Scoping Report for the Core Strategy the Council considered a large number of policies relevant plans, programmes.
+However, in relation to the proposed SPD a smaller number of documents with a specific relationship to new development residential have been identified.